derdilla/blood-pressure-monitor-fl/docs/bluetooth.md

     1. and automatically remove all locally stored measurements after a succesful download
     2. and leave measurements untouched, i.e. the user needs to remove the stored measurements themselves

+>[!CAUTION]
-> ⚠️ At the moment situation 2.i is not well supported.
-Do not use this unless you are ok with loosing previously stored measurements
+> At the moment situation 2.i is not well supported.
+Do not use this unless you are ok with loosing previously stored measurements.

 ## Known working devices

+>[!WARNING]
+> No warranty here – they can be submitted by anonymous users.
+>
-> If your device is not listed please edit this page and add it! 🙇
+> Including you!
+If your device is not listed please edit this page and add it! 🙇

 |Device|Bluetooth name|Read after measurement|Download mode|Automatically disconnects after reading|
 |---|---| :---: | :---: | :---: |